Trustroots/nostr-email-notification-daemon/README.md

 # Trustroots Nostr Email Contact Tool

-Connects to MongoDB to find Trustroots users with nostrNpub set and listen for mentions on Nostr relays.
+Connects to MongoDB to find Trustroots users with nostrNpub set and listen for direct messages on Nostr relays.

 Will be redundant when
 1. a working app has push notifications